10 Best Things to Do on Christmas in Paris

 In recent years, the decoration of stores and malls has become one of the great attractions of the city at this time of the year.
 Walking through the streets and looking in the shop windows is an experience that makes anyone feel like a child again, as lights, colors and illusion are everywhere.

-In this department store not only a fantastic Christmas tree is installed, but its windows have one of the most spectacular decorations in the city.
+In this department store is not only installed a fantastic Christmas tree, but its windows have one of the most spectacular decorations in the city.
 Thus, those in charge of that window have achieved a decoration that includes movement and music to achieve a hypnotic result.

 On the other hand, some of the Parisian boutiques have in their windows automatons and fantastic artifices that tell stories and fairy tales for all audiences.
 Among the most prominent are those of Printemps Haussmann, Le Bon Marché or BHV.
 In the latter, in addition, children can have their picture taken with Santa Claus.